 At Northern California Research we are conducting a study for a new medication to manage type 2 diabetes.

-- If insulin-naïve, subjects should have been on at least 2 approved oral antidiabetic medications for at least 12 weeks before screening, and the clinician has decided to add insulin therapy
+- Insulin-naïve and on at least 2 approved oral antidiabetic medications, and the clinician has decided to add insulin therapy

 - If already being treated with a basal insulin, subjects should have been treated with insulin for at least 6 months in addition to at least 1 approved oral diabetic medication.